chipsalliance/firrtl-spec/spec.md

 ## Bit-indices

-The bit-index expression statically refers, by index, to a particular bit of an expression with an integer type (`UInt` or `SInt`).
+The bit-index expression statically refers, by index, to a particular bit of an expression with an integer type (`UInt`{.firrtl} or `SInt`{.firrtl}).
 The index must be a non-negative integer and cannot be equal to or exceed the width of the integer it indexes.
-The bit-index must be connected to a value of type `UInt<1>` and can only be used as a sink.
-In order to get a particular bit of an integer expression as a source, use the `bits` primitive operation (see [@sec:bit-extraction-operation]).
+The bit-index must be connected to a value of type `UInt<1>`{.firrtl} and can only be used as a sink.
+In order to get a particular bit of an integer expression as a source, use the `bits`{.firrtl} primitive operation (see [@sec:bit-extraction-operation]).

 The following example connects the `in`{.firrtl} port to the fifth bit of the `out`{.firrtl} port.